 Although the spirit of the crowd was bright, the lighting was not.

 On a technical level, it was hard for me to pull back to achieve wider shots.
 I always seemed to be crammed between several people.
 Plus, I had to be quick.
 No one wanted to be separated from their group, and if they lost sight of their crew for long, there was a good chance they might get left behind.
 The situation didn’t allow as much time as I would generally spend photographing a portrait.

 Then, although the spirit of the crowd was bright, the lighting was not.
 I don’t really like to shoot on overcast grey days, but that was completely out of my control.
 There were baggage restrictions for the Women’s March, which I wanted to respect, so I travelled with only a 35mm camera and a point-and-shoot.
 I didn’t bring an alternative lens or flash with me.

 I decided to shoot on film when I learned about the baggage restrictions.
 I had to make a decision, and I always choose film over digital.
 If I had brought a digital camera, I would have brought film too and I didn’t want to be dragged down with the weight of more than one camera.

 It’s important to me that I’m present in the moment and not checking my screen to see if I got “the shot.”
 With film, I don’t have that option so I can’t be distracted by the image outcome.
 I can focus on image-making.
 The trade-off is that I have to wait anxiously for the film to be developed before I see what I captured.

-Check out Brittany Carmichael’s photographs of the 2017 Women’s March in Washington below and visit her online portfolio here.
+Check out Brittany Carmichael’s photographs of the 2017 Women’s March in Washington below and visit her portfolio here.